arnabganguly/HDInsight-Migration-Workshops-nonprod/Cloudera Migration/Instructions/0-Introduction.md

     ssh root<ip address>
     ```

-1. At the *bash* prompt, run the following commands to set the password for the **azureuser** account.
+1. At the *bash* prompt, run the following command to set the password for the **azureuser** account.
 Provide a password of your own choosing.
 You'll use this account rather than root for running the Cloudera services.

     ```bash
     passwd azureuser